-The drainage vein of AML is the hepatic vein, and identifying a perfusing vein communicating with hepatic vein from the tumor center can aid in differentiating AML from fat-containing hepatocellular carcinoma (HCC) 2,4.
+The drainage vein of AML is the hepatic vein, and identifying a perfusing vein communicating with the hepatic vein from the tumor center can aid in differentiating AML from fat-containing hepatocellular carcinoma (HCC) 2,4.

 On non-enhanced CT, angiomyolipoma presents as well defined solid heterogeneous mass containing markedly hypodense area.
-Due to presence of the vascular component, marked enhancement in arterial phase is evident.
-Drainage is via the hepatic veins, and this is the main differentiating point from fat-containing HCC that drains mainly in portal vein.
+Due to the presence of the vascular component, marked enhancement in the arterial phase is evident.
+Drainage is via the hepatic veins, and this is the main differentiating point from fat-containing HCC that drains mainly in the portal vein.

-- may be predominantly low density mass
+- maybe predominantly low-density mass

 - portal phase: becomes hypoattenuated

-- fatty components show hyper intensity on T1WI
+- fatty components show hyperintensity on T1WI

 - in cases of poor lipid-content in phase/out of phase will show loss of signal at out of phase

-- T2: fatty components show hyper intensity on T2WI
+- T2: fatty components show hyperintensity on T2WI

 Treatment and prognosis

 Observation is the method of choice for asymptomatic cases.
-However cases with severe abdominal pain or intraperitoneal bleeding not responding to conservative treatment can be treated successfully with embolization and/or surgical resection.
+However, cases with severe abdominal pain or intraperitoneal bleeding not responding to conservative treatment can be treated successfully with embolization and/or surgical resection.

 General imaging differential considerations include:

-hepatocellular carcinoma (HCC) with fatty component
+hepatocellular carcinoma (HCC) with a fatty component

 - typically the fatty content is minimal and is in a scattered pattern